dineshsoudagar/local-llms-on-android/README.md

 ---

 ## Upcoming models
 - Andriod App with chat support.
-The model will remember your previous conversations
+The model will remember your previous conversations.
-- Qwen3-0.6B
+- Qwen3-0.6B.
 - llama3 1B model.

 ## 📄 License